FromDoppler/doppler-mercadopago-api/README.md

 # mercadopago-api

-an api to manage payments made with MercadoPago
+API for processing payments with Mercado Pago.